top of page

 Family time and corn on the cob in Québec • Photography © Bottle and Brush Studio 2019

-So far, since I moved to Australia, my Québec visits only occur while it is winter here, so that means summer over there.
-It is amazing to re-discover some food traditions that were just normal but now special.
-The last time I travelled to visit my family, I really enjoyed taking some photographs featuring corn.
-I had a great time with my nephew husking the maize that my mum had just bought locally for our corn-on-the-cob lunch at the cottage.
+So far, since I moved to Australia, my Québec visits only occur during winter here, so that means summer over there.
+It is fantastic to re-discover some food traditions that were just normal but now special.
+During my 2019 visit to my family, I enjoyed taking some photographs featuring corn.
+I had a great time with my nephew husking the maize my mum had bought locally for our corn-on-the-cob lunch at the cottage.
 It just felt like the old days!
-I also captured some market stalls surrounding the Montreal region and made some golden hour shots of the fields with my dad (who is a nature photographer).
-Corn has been farmed in Australia for both human and animal consumption for years but the domestic market remains smaller.
-I have rarely found sweet corn cobs in the summer farmers' markets of our region but full yellow varieties, which are the same types sold in supermarkets all year long.
+I also captured some market stalls surrounding the Montreal region and made golden hour shots of the fields with my dad (who is a nature photographer).
+Corn has been farmed in Australia for human and animal consumption for years but the domestic market remains smaller.
+I have rarely found sweet corn cobs in our region's summer farmers' markets but sometimes did in yellow varieties.
+Australian sweet corn is sold in supermarkets all year long.
 They are sometimes cut as “cobbettes”.
-Those are small pieces of cob cuts and served with a meat dish along with other steamed veggies on many pub-style menus.
-Otherwise, corn kernels are used in many versatile ways and corn fritters seem to be the most popular.
-In Québec, corn kernels from tins or frozen are one of the three essential ingredients of our humble shepherd’s pies.
+Those are small pieces of cob cuts served with a meat dish and other steamed veggies on many pub-style menus.
+Otherwise, corn kernels are used in many versatile ways, and corn fritters seem to be the most popular.
+In Québec, corn kernels from tins or frozen are one of the three essential ingredients of our humble shepherd’s pies (that are called in French Pâté Chinois and that is another story).

 Corn fields and farmer's market stalls • Photography © Bottle and Brush Studio 2019